ironbar/prompt_recovery/docs/05_Solution_Summary.md

 This was my first hands-on experience with LLMs so I'm grateful to Kaggle and Google for giving me the incentive to do so.
 It was a fun competition although I was not able to find a way to consistently improve my LB score.
+Almost all the things I tried failed.
 It turned out that the black magic was an adversarial attack against the T5 embedding model.

 ![solution logo](res/2024-04-17-14-47-49.png)